-Let us live within Compass, and never pass the prescrib'd Limits by Rioting, Quarrelling, Intemperance, Obscenity, Political or Religious Disputes, &c. all which tend to the Overthrow of that Harmony which has ever been the Cement of the Lodge, and one of the greatest Glories of Masonry.
+Let us live within Compass, and never pass the prescrib'd Limits by Rioting, Quarrelling, Intemperance, Obscenity, Political or Religious Disputes, &c. all which tend to the Overthrow of that Harmony which has ever been the Cement of the Lodge, and one of the greatest

+Glories of Masonry.

-Let us walk like upright Men, who square their Actions by the glorious Law of doing as we would be done by.
-And now, Brethren, from the Tabernacle in the Wilderness, let us direct our View to the glorious Temple of Salem where the Shechinah descended in Clouds of Glory at the Dedication thereof by King Solomon, and {ix'd itself between the Cherubim in the Holy of Holies, thence delivering it's oraculous Responses to the faithful Israelites for many Ages..
-What Glory must have redounded to the Masons concem'd in this Work, who, under the immediate Care and Direction of Heaven, had built a House for the Most High, whom the Heaven of Heavens cannot contain to reside in!
-Nor were those Masons excluded a Place in this wondrous House, who had so well trac'd out the Designs of the allmighty Architect, and still kept in Pursuit of the Central Glory of the Lodge, where the two Seals conceal one another.
+Let us walk like upright Men, who square their Actions by the glorious Law of doing as we would be done In.
+And now, Brethren, from the Tabernacle in the Wilderness, let us direct our View to the glorious Temple of Salem where the Skechinah descended in Cloud's of Glory at the Dedication thereof by King Solomon, and fix'd itself between the Cherubim in the Holy of Holies, thence delivering its oraculous Kesponses to the faithful Israelites for many Ages.
+What Glory must have redounded to the Masons concern'd in this Work, who, under the immediate Care and Direction of Heaven, had built a House for the Most High, whom the Heaven of Heavens cannot contain to refide in!
+Nor were those Mafons excluded a Place in this wondrous House, who had fo well trac'd out the Defigns of the allmighty Architect, and still kept in Pursuit of the Central Glory of the Lodge, where the two Seals conceal one another.

-To this Centre Moses pav'd the Way, and from hence the Path is open to Excellence; but he rnust be a Master, and well warded too, that can teach it, and he well prepaid that can receive it.
-Let the Candidate for Masonry be a Lover of Art, and of undoubted Probity, approv'd for his Humility, not priding himself over his Fellow-Creatures for his Endowments, either in Nature, Art, or Fortune; some have come poor into the Lodge, yet gone out rich in Masonry.
-[25]
+To this Centre Moses pav'd the Way, and from hence the Path is open to Excellence; but he must be a Master, and well warded too, that can teach it, and he well prepar'd that can receive it.
+Let the Candidate for Mafonry be a Lover of Art, and of undoubted Probity, approv'd for his Humility, not priding himself over his Fellow-Creatures for his Endowments, either in Nature, Art, or Fortune; some have come poor into the Lodge, yet gone out rich in Masonry.